3mcd/javelin/docs-src/content/examples/_index.md

 insert_anchor_links = "right"
 +++

-The following is a very simple example of a simulation with naive 2d "physics".
+The following is a very simple example of a simulation with naive 2d physics.
 The source is ~100 lines of code and is inspectable on this page.

 Click anywhere below to make wormholes that absorb space junk: